GOLF HOLIDAYS IN COUNTY DOWN & BELFAST

 Ardglass Architect: D. Jones (1896) 18 holes: 6,268yds: Par 70.A delightful olde worlde links full of little surprises and the oldest Clubhouse in the world - a 14th Centery castle!
 Ardglass is undiluted, old fashioned, links golf where nature has dictated the holes and man has to subserviently follow...
 As soon as you arrive you can sense the history of the place with the fortified Clubhouse overlooking Coney Island Bay on the edge of town.

-Kilkeel Architect: E. Hackett (1922) 18 holes: 6,579yds: Par 72.Kilkeel is a small, unobtrusive Golf Club that extends a friendly welcome to the (relatively rare) visitor that takes the time to discover this enjoyable little course tucked away inland amongst the hills and trees of the County of Down.
-The course makes entertaining use of the hills and hollows, avoiding sloping Fairways are wherever possible.
+Kilkeel Architect: E. Hackett (1922) 18 holes: 6,579yds: Par 72.Kilkeel is a small, unobtrusive Golf Club that extends a friendly welcome to the (relatively rare) visitor that takes the time to discover this enjoyable little course tucked away inland amongst the hills, dales and trees of the County of Down.
+The course makes entertaining use of the hummocks and hollows of the landscape, cleverly avoiding sloping Fairways wherever possible.

 Warrenpoint Architect: T. Craddock (1893) 18 holes: 6,001yds: Par 71.Close to the busy town of Newry in the South of the county, Warrenpoint has many members playing over its, somewhat intertwined, parkland holes.
 There a few rises and falls to the land but it's generally easy going.